 BTSC takes five burning questions regarding the Pittsburgh Steelers and labels them as fact or fiction.

-Ponder whether they are related here or if I just wanted an excuse to listen to some disco.
+Ponder whether they are related here or if I just wanted an excuse to listen to some girl-group action.
 But anyhow, there is surely a lot to wonder about.
 BTSC tries to answer some of the poignant wonderings ahead of time.
 Take a gander at some bold statements on this and more as we label them as fact or fiction.

 Are we on point?
 Only time will tell.